 There are many ways that you can reduce your waste and save money.
 That money can then be fed back in, if you want to purchase reusable items which will help you save yet more money (and waste).
 Small changes add up over the years - they save you money and they avoid a lot of waste.

-I honestly believe that when embraced to the fullest, a zero waste life saves you money.
+I honestly believe that when embraced to the fullest, helped by using the tips below, a zero waste life can fit within your budget and even save you money.

 Say no to single use items!